Metformin Use and CV Outcomes Among Diabetes Patients

 In the 2008 10-year follow-up of the United Kingdom study (Lancet 1998) of ‘intensive glucose control,’ compared to diet, the relatively small metformin group had a greater legacy effect reduction of diabetes outcomes, diabetes deaths, MI, and overall mortality, which were nearly twofold greater than sulfonylurea and insulin.
 Subsequent meta-analyses including the present study have not confirmed the benefit.
 Considering metformin is the hypoglycemic agent of first choice in TD2DM with and without atherosclerotic CV disease, and its lack of value in HF and CKD in this study, as the authors suggest, there is a need for an adequately powered randomized trial in these high-risk patients.

-Keywords: Atherosclerosis, Biological Markers, Brain Ischemia, C-Reactive Protein, Creatinine, Diabetes Mellitus, Type 2, Dipeptidyl Peptidase 4, Glomerular Filtration Rate, Glucose, Heart Failure, Hypoglycemic Agents, Insulin, Metabolic Syndrome X, Metformin, Myocardial Infarction, Natriuretic Peptide, Brain, Primary Prevention, Renal Insufficiency, Chronic, Stroke, Troponin T, Vascular Diseases
+Keywords: Atherosclerosis, Biomarkers, Brain Ischemia, C-Reactive Protein, Creatinine, Diabetes Mellitus, Type 2, Dipeptidyl Peptidase 4, Glomerular Filtration Rate, Glucose, Heart Failure, Hypoglycemic Agents, Insulin, Metabolic Syndrome, Metformin, Myocardial Infarction, Natriuretic Peptide, Brain, Primary Prevention, Renal Insufficiency, Chronic, Stroke, Troponin T, Vascular Diseases

 < Back to Listings